zainabmelh/guide-articles/articles/Miscellaneous/learn-about-php-variables/index.md

 ---
-title: "Learn about PHP Variables"
-parent: "to-be-sorted"
+title: Learn About Php Variables
 ---
 Variables are containers for storing data such as `strings`, `integers`, `boolean` values, `array` and objects.

 PHP follows certain rules for variable declarations such as: